MagWilczek/Writing-samples/index.md

 Thank you for taking time to review my writing samples.

 I hold a Master's degree in English and have several years of experience in drafting, translating and proofreading various kinds of documents, from mandatory disclosures of a listed company through presentations to press releases.
-Throughout my career I have always been working with words and it has always given me pleasure.
+Throughout my career I have always been working with words and I have always enjoyed it.

 As I have little professional experience as a technical writer I decided to build my sample portfolio by writing documentation for applications that I use every day for private or business purposes.
 I am a self-learner and am aware of my potential limitations.
 However, I really enjoy collecting information, searching for details and clicking through projects, and then gathering it all under one product.